HackTestes/NVML-GPU-Control/README_PYPI.md

 ### 2.1.3.1

 * Control action now uses a separate worker process so it can better recover from failures (useful for retries)

+### 2.1.4.1

+* Changed the required minimum driver version (`nvmlDeviceGetTemperature` was deprecated in favor of the newer function `nvmlDeviceGetTemperatureV`)
+* Fixed an error with f-string that can cause errors in some versions of python (see [GitHub PR](https://github.com/HackTestes/NVML-GPU-Control/pull/18))